About Me

 Meet the Florida Water Geek - Donna Kaluzniak

 I have a passion for "all things water."
+I love Florida.
+And I enjoy writing.

 That's why I started this blog.